fpereiro/gotoB/readme.md

 State management, who to update, invert control Events!
-Many listeners.
+Many responders.
 Incidentally, server!
 Ordered, one at a time.
 Events also for doing other things.
 Go beyond just touching the state.
 In the end, state gets modified.
 Log states and chains, to see what happens.
-Your app: events, listeners and bricks
+Your app: events, responders and bricks
 Events as fun executions
 No lifecycle hooks, use change
 Negative priorities as nestedness
 Opaque and literal
 Trample and perflogs
-(Perhaps drop ev in "ev listener")
+(Perhaps drop ev in "ev responder")

 - store
 - perform
-- listen
+- respond

 gotoв uses an event system to structure all the *actions* that happen in your webapp.
 Events are how things happen in a gotoв application.